By Brendon Hall, Enthought Geosciences Applications Engineer Coordinated by Matt Hall, Agile Geoscience

 LabVIEW is a software platform made by National Instruments, used widely in industries such as semiconductors, telecommunications, aerospace, manufacturing, electronics, and automotive for test and measurement applications.
-Earlier this month, Enthought released the Python Integration Toolkit for LabVIEW, which is a “bridge” between the LabVIEW and Python environments.
+In August 2016, Enthought released the Python Integration Toolkit for LabVIEW, which is a “bridge” between the LabVIEW and Python environments.

 PyXLL 3.0 introduced a new, simpler, way of streaming real time data to Excel from Python.